apache/incubator-devlake-website/docs/02-QuickStart/04-DeveloperSetup.md

 8. Visit config UI at `localhost:4000` to configure data connections.
     - Navigate to desired plugins pages on the Integrations page
-    - You will need to enter the required information for the plugins you intend to use.
+    - Enter the required information for the plugins you intend to use.
-    - Please reference the following for more details on how to configure each one:
+    - Refer to the following for more details on how to configure each one:
         - [Jira](../03-Plugins/jira.md)
         - [GitLab](../03-Plugins/gitlab.md)
         - [Jenkins](../03-Plugins/jenkins.md)